thomas-tams/mlops_02476_project/reports/README.md

 And ran the training agent for training.

-The Google Cloud based models are pushed to Google Cloud Container Registry and runs on Google Cloud Run services and are available at FastAPI backend: https://mlops-api-707742802258.europe-west1.run.app and Streamlit frontend: https://mlops-frontend-707742802258.europe-west1.run.app mlops-api-707742802258.europe-west1.run.app
+The Google Cloud based models are pushed to Google Cloud Artifact Registry and runs on Google Cloud Run services and are available at [FastAPI backend](https://mlops-api-707742802258.europe-west1.run.app/docs) and [Streamlit frontend](https://mlops-frontend-707742802258.europe-west1.run.app)

 To access our project dockerfiles, use the following link: